 Including instructional content in video form can be a fantastic way to engage students and communicate ideas.
 In face-to-face, hybrid, and online classes, videos can help instructors present otherwise difficult-to-explain content.
 That said, a lot of instructors feel intimidated about making videos because it can be hard to know where to start or what tools to use!

 This guide offers a quick break-down of how to prepare for creating a video and what editing best practices you’ll want to follow.
+Toggle to reveal each step.

 Once you have formulated your objectives, it’s time to think about what type of video is right for you.
 We have identified eight different types of videos to help you get started.

 - Assignment overview video: Steps students through the requirements for course assessments and activities.
 Each video should overview only one assignment or assessment.
 Embed assignment overview videos with the written instructions for the assignment.
-Learn more from assignment overview video guide.

 - Demonstration: Simultaneously explains and illustrates the steps in a process or procedure.
 Demonstration videos are great for teaching learners to solve a problem, follow a process, or complete a task.
-Learn more from the demonstration guide.

 - Overview video: Synthesizes how the materials and activities for a duration of time (ex. a week, unit, or semester) will pull together to help students achieve the prescribed learning outcomes.
-Learn more from the overview video guide.

 Simply narrating a slide presentation may seem like the easiest way to transfer your lecture material online, but it may not be the best for your learners.
 Before you begin to design content for the online modality, take the time to explore your options and then choose the right visual format for your desired objectives.